prakas-sysadmin/imagu/README.md

 Contributions are welcome!
 If you have any ideas for new features, bug fixes, or improvements, please open an issue or submit a pull request.

 ### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is not licensed under the MIT License.